quii/learn-go-with-tests/intro-to-generics.md

 Whilst this can feel like ceremony, it can be extremely helpful.
 By describing these constraints you,

 - Make function implementation simpler.
 By describing to the compiler what types you work with, you **constrain the number of possible valid implementations**.
 You can't "add" a `Person` and a `BankAccount`.
 You can't capitalise an `integer`.
 In software, constraints are often extremely helpful.
-- Are prevented from accidentally passing data to a function you didn't mean to
+- Are prevented from accidentally passing data to a function you didn't mean to.

 Go currently offers you a way to be more abstract with your types with interfaces, so that you can design functions that do not take concrete types but instead, types that offer the behaviour you need.
 This gives you some flexibility whilst maintaining type-safety.